 Penalty: $2 000.

-44. Alteration, etc. of log delivery notes prohibited
+44. Alteration etc. of log delivery notes prohibited

 A person shall not alter or obliterate any statement or information entered in a log delivery note unless, in the case of an alteration, the alteration is —

-(a) made for the purpose of correcting a bona fide mistake as soon as practicable after the mistake is discovered;
+(a) made for the purpose of correcting a bona fide mistake as soon as practicable after the mistake is discovered; and